 In 2018, the firm won the prestigious International Award for Excellence for The Memorial Hall of Israel’s Fallen on Mount Herzl in Jerusalem from the Royal Institute of British Architects (RIBA) and joined RIBA’s list of the 20 best new international buildings of 2018.

 How we work:

-We strongly believe in team work and in a true dialogue both with our clients, and with different specialists, from the preliminary stages of the design.
-Our work involves digital and physical 3D modeling, rethinking the design throughout the process with iterations.
+We strongly believe in team work and in a true dialogue both with our clients, and with different consultants from the preliminary stages of the design.
+Our work involves digital and physical 3D modeling, progressively rethinking and improving the design.

-As architects we have a great environmental responsibility, and thus sustainability is a key notion in our thinking.
-In each project we search for the hints and opportunities to generate the best project possible.
+As architects we have a great environmental responsibility, and therefore sustainability is a key aspect in our thinking.
+In each project we search for hints and opportunities to generate the best project possible.
 We want the project to be true to its essence, rich in its complexity and yet simple.
 In this way we attempt to expand the meaning of our architecture, through the program and with our clients’ ambitions.

 We always keep the variety of projects, never confining ourselves to certain scales or typologies.
 Thinking of architecture constantly from interior design to public buildings and urban design helps us to keep a sensitivity that enriches the projects, as knowledge and information jump between the scales.